Studying the radiation of a white dwarf star falling onto a black hole: Numerical results and discussion

-In Figs. \ref{sumratio10} and \ref{sumratio1000} we summarize our results for the case of a stellar-mass and intermediate-mass black holes, $M_{\rm BH}=10\, m_{\rm wd}$ and $M_{\rm BH}=10^3\, m_{\rm wd}$, respectively.
-We show the electromagnetic radiation power of a binary system as a function of time, restricting ourselves to two lowest multipoles.
+In Fig.~\ref{sumratio10} we summarize our results for the case of stellar-mass black holes.
+We show the electromagnetic radiation power of a binary system (with $M_{\rm BH}=5\, M_{\odot}$) as a function of time, restricting ourselves to two lowest multipoles.
 We also include the frame (the bottom one) which depicts the incoherent sum of electric dipole and quadrupole contributions.
 Actually, we also added the contribution from the magnetic dipole term, assuming it is equal to that related to the electric quadrupole one (this assumption seems to be reasonable since both terms appear at the same level of multipole expansion).
-Ten periastron passages, equally separated in time, can be easily recognized.
+Ten periastron passages, equally separated in time and lasting each for about $10^4\, $code units ($\approx 4.9\,$s), can be easily recognized.
 Clearly, bursts of radiation emerge while a white dwarf is coming through the periastron.
-Such regular emergence of radiation bursts resembles recurrent flaring of X-ray sources reported recently \cite{Irwin16,Miniutti19,Arcodia21,Tiengo22}.
-The amount of dipole radiation exceeds the quadrupole one by an order of magnitude for a stellar-mass black hole case, Fig. \ref{sumratio10} (first outburst, in fact, is excessively high, due to a kind of numerical turn-on effect), but the opposite becomes true for an intermediate-mass black holes, see Fig. \ref{sumratio1000}.
-The total radiation (bottom frames in Figs. \ref{sumratio10} and \ref{sumratio1000}) understood as the incoherent sum of lowest order multipoles, including the magnetic dipole term, shows regular bursts as well.
+Such regular emergence of radiation bursts resembles recurrent flaring of X-ray sources reported recently \citep{Irwin16,Miniutti19,Arcodia21,Tiengo22}.
+Since the mass falling to the black hole is huge in our case (it is about $5\times 10^{-4}\, m_{wd}$ which is, in fact, by several orders of magnitude larger than that suggested in \cite{Shen19} to explain high peak luminosity of observed X-ray flares) the radiation power is enormous, limited by $\sim 10^{49}$erg/s depending on the conversion efficiency.
+The amount of dipole radiation exceeds the quadrupole one by more than an order of magnitude for a stellar-mass black hole case, Fig. \ref{sumratio10} (first outburst, in fact, is excessively high, due to a kind of numerical turn-on effect).
+The total radiation (bottom frame in Fig. \ref{sumratio10}) understood as the incoherent sum of lowest order multipoles, including the magnetic dipole term, shows regular bursts as well.

-Regular bursts are stronger exhibited for higher mass black hole-white dwarf binary systems, Fig. \ref{sumratio1000}.
-This is because the dipole and quadrupole radiation power scales as $\mathcal{T}^{-6}$ and $\mathcal{T}^{-8}$, respectively (see Eqs. (\ref{powerscaling}) and (\ref{scalingquad})).
-Increasing the mass of the black hole by a factor of $10^2$, the scaling parameter $\mathcal{T}$ decreases ten times resulting in much stronger (by two orders of magnitude) contribution from the quadrupole excitations than the dipole ones.
-Note that for the black hole with mass $M_{\rm BH}=10^3\, m_{\rm wd}$ its Schwarzschild radius equals about $0.4$ of the white dwarf radius, still much below the initial distance between the black hole and the white dwarf, which remains to be consistent with our numerical assumptions.
-Our simulations demonstrate that the quadrupole contribution to total emitted radiation becomes more important for the binaries with larger mass black holes.